Student Spotlight: Cullen Dobbs

 Dobbs was accepted to Georgetown University through the Community College Preferred Consideration Program.
 He was recommended by former Associate Vice President of Academics Emmanuel Awuah.

-“To have administrators and faculty who believe in me as much as they have has just been extremely warming,” he said.
-“Professor Deanna Davisson of the Homeland Security program is someone who completely changed my attitude toward education and helped me grow as a student, along with Professor Michelle Moore and many others who helped shape my educational career.
-I will be forever grateful for what this college has done for me.
+“To have administrators and faculty who believed in me as much as they did was just extremely warming,” he said.
+“Professor Deanna Davisson of the Homeland Security program completely changed my attitude toward education and helped me grow as a student, along with Professor Michelle Moore and many others who helped shape my educational career.
+I will be forever grateful for what College of DuPage has done for me.

-“I also have to thank my mom, who pushed me to take advantage of this Georgetown opportunity.
-We are both looking forward to it very much!”
+“I also have to thank my mom, who pushed me to take advantage of all opportunities that came my way.”

-As he continues his studies at Georgetown, Dobbs will always remember where he got his start.
+He is now transferring into the Honors College at the University of Illinois at Chicago.
+As he continues his studies, Dobbs will always remember where he got his start.

 “College of DuPage has been extremely influential when it came to my career foundation and path that has been set out.
 If not for COD and the opportunities I gained by coming to this school, I wouldn’t be attending Georgetown today.
 I never thought myself capable of such an accomplishment.
 I will do my best to make sure these opportunities do not go in vain.